 For the first time, here at OutdoorGearLab, we have conducted a conclusive side by side test of kid's climbing harnesses.
-We took two kid crushers, ages 5 and 8, and 10 children's harnesses of all types on an epic family road trip which started out in North Carolina and finished in Southern California passing through and climbing in Oklahoma, Utah, and Arizona.
+We took two kid crushers, ages seven and nine, and eleven children's harnesses of all types on an epic family road trip which started out in North Carolina and continues in Southern California passing through and climbing in Oklahoma, Utah, and Arizona.

 We put the harnesses to the test side by side, pitch after pitch.
 We spent a considerable amount of time hanging on routes and rappelling/lowering assessing which harnesses we felt the most comfortable in, and which ones had uncomfortable pressure points.
 If a new climber is uncomfortable in their harness they will have little interest in climbing.